Old Fashioned Money Saving Tips

 1. Make Your Own

 Only in recent times has it become so simple to buy every single thing in a store.
-Up to a hundred or so years ago, people had to make a lot of things by hand, and even if they could buy some things in the store, many choose to make their own versions to save money.
-If you want to save money, you should be like that, too, at least a little bit.
-Make your own cleaning supplies, your own clothes, your own gifts!
-You’ll learn important skills, save money, and have fun!
+Up to a hundred or so years ago, people had to make a lot of things by hand, and even if they could buy some things in the store, many choose to make their own versions to save money (and it’s healthier as you have no additives or preservatives).
+If you want to save money, you should try this frugal tips.
+Start out slow and simple so it’s not overwhelming.
+Make your own cleaning supplies, your own DIY beauty products, your own gifts!
+You’ll learn important skills, save money, and it’s fun and something the family can help with!
+I have tons of posts on how to make things from scratch.
+Here’s my copycat Bisquick recipe to get you started.

 2. Grow Your Own